The Can Opener

 The North Carolina Department of Transportation is responsible for care and maintenance of the road; however, they’re in a bit of a quandary.
 Nestled beneath the pavement is a 100-year-old sewer main.
 ‘Nuff said.

 The city of Durham has made valiant efforts to warn truckers.
 Well in advance of the bridge they have installed pretty yellow signs and sensors that trip sparkly flashing lights when too-tall trucks pass by.
 They have also posted a 25 MPH speed limit… all of which many truckers promptly ignore.
+They then encounter the last bit of safety equipment, a stout steel beam erected over the road, so that any oversized vehicle that insists on proceeding will crash into that, instead of the bridge itself.

 And so it goes that this bridge continues to lie quietly in wait for approaching big rigs and their “asleep at the wheel” drivers who choose, for whatever reason, to test the validity of the warnings and the laws of physics.
-Fortunately, to date there have been no serious human injuries.
-However the bridge claims, on average, one vehicular victim each month.
+Fortunately, to date, there have been no serious human injuries.
+However, the bridge claims, on average, one vehicular victim each month.

 The bane of truck drivers passing through Durham will soon be no more, however.
-The city of Durham’s transportation department announced that the bridge would be closed for several weeks from late-October to early-November 2019 to be raised.
+The city of Durham’s transportation department announced that the bridge would be closed for several weeks from late October to early November 2019 to be raised.